Welcome to Churchfields Infants' School English page

 At Churchfields, we strongly believe that children need access to a wide range of activities such as drama and role play, use of film and imagery, modelled, shared and guided writing, peer/self-editing and discussion.
 Talk for Writing is hugely important as it allows pupils to express their ideas, hear other opinions and develop and use sophisticated vocabulary.

 Handwriting sessions are taught explicitly and also incorporated into English lessons.
-We teach children pre-cursive writing from Reception, which results in beautifully joined handwriting in year 1 and Year 2.
+In Reception, the muscles in children’s shoulders, arms and hands are still developing, so we teach them to write in print.
+We teach children pre cursive writing from Year One, which results in beautifully joined handwriting in Year Two.